Multiplicity and transverse momentum dependence of charge-balance functions in pPb and PbPb collisions at LHC energies

-The differential correlation function is constructed using the standard CMS approach~\cite{2013213, qgpcms_2pc, strangehadron,cmsppridge,gqp_hin11001, hin11006, cmshin12015}.
-In each event, every ``trigger'' particle is paired with other remaining particles in a given \pt interval.
-The \pt of the trigger particle is chosen to be higher than the \pt of associated particle because the trigger particle is used to define the jet axis and is typically selected to be the higher momentum particle in the jet~\cite{jet1,jet2}.
-The trigger particles are defined, for each track multiplicity class, as charged particles originating from the primary vertex within a given \pt ranges and $\abs{\eta} < 2.4$.
+The differential correlation function is constructed using the standard CMS method~\cite{2013213, qgpcms_2pc, strangehadron,cmsppridge,gqp_hin11001, hin11006, cmshin12015}.
+In each event, every ``trigger'' particle within a specified \pt interval is matched with other ``associated'' particles within a corresponding \pt interval.
+The trigger and associated particles may be selected from the same or different \pt intervals~\cite{jet1,jet2,ALICE:2018jco}.
+The trigger particles are defined, for each track multiplicity class, as charged particles originating from the primary vertex (PV) within a given \pt ranges and $\abs{\eta} < 2.4$.
 There can be more than one trigger particle in the event, the total number of trigger particles is denoted as $N_{\text{trig}}$.
-The signal distribution $S(\Delta \eta,\Delta \phi)$ is constructed by using pairs of particles within the same event per trigger particle ~\cite{qgpcms_2pc}, \begin{linenomath*}
+The signal distribution $S(\Delta \eta,\Delta \phi)$ is constructed by using pairs of particles within the same event per trigger particle ~\cite{qgpcms_2pc},

-\end{linenomath*} where $N^\text{same}$ is the number of pairs in ($\Delta \eta$, $\Delta \phi$) bin where $\Delta \eta$ and $\Delta \phi$ are the relative angular variables between the particles of the pairs.
-The so-called mixed event distribution $M(\Delta \eta, \Delta \phi)$ is constructed using the mixed event technique~\cite{symmcum} by pairing the trigger particles in each event with the associated particles from 10 different random events within the same 2 cm wide $z_\text{vtx}$ range and from the same track multiplicity class, as shown in Table~\ref{fig:nchtable}: \begin{linenomath*}
+where $N^\text{same}$ is the number of pairs in ($\Delta \eta$, $\Delta \phi$) bin where $\Delta \eta$ and $\Delta \phi$ are the relative angular variables between the particles of the pairs.
+The so-called mixed event distribution $M(\Delta \eta, \Delta \phi)$ is constructed using the mixed event technique~\cite{symmcum} by pairing the trigger particles in each event with the associated particles from 10 different random events within the same 2 cm wide $z_\text{vtx}$ range and from the same track multiplicity class, as shown in Table~\ref{fig:nchtable}:

-\end{linenomath*} where $N^\text{mix}$ is the number of mixed event pairs in a given ($\Delta \eta,\Delta \phi$) bin.
-The correlation function is constructed using the normalized signal and mixed event distributions: \begin{linenomath*}
+where $N^\text{mix}$ is the number of mixed event pairs in a given ($\Delta \eta,\Delta \phi$) bin.
+The correlation function is constructed using the normalized signal and mixed event distributions: